 (Service Type) (Width)/(Aspect Ratio) (Construction)(Rim Size) (Load Index)(Speed Rating) (Load Range) (Extras)

-Appearing something like:
+Appearing something like this:

-LT 215 / 75 R15 106Q D1 BSW
+LT 215/75 R15 106Q D1 BSW

-Deciphering
+Deciphering Tire Codes

 Rim Size — This is the tire seat diameter in inches, and it must match the rim.
 It is NOT the total outside diameter of the rim.
 Interestingly, rim width is not part of the tire designation, but it is important when buying your rims and tires.
-Since the tire is flexible, it will have a range to work with, like 6.5″ to 8″ width or something.
-The rim is obviously rigid, so make sure your tires match the rims.
+Since the tire is flexible, it will have a range to work with, like 6.5″ to 8″ rim width or something.
+The rim is obviously rigid, so make sure your tires fit the rims.

 Then, Wheel Designations